symfony/symfony-docs/components/validator/resources.rst

 .. seealso::

-    You'll learn how to define the metadata in :doc:`/components/validator/metadata`.
+    This article explains how to configure the metadata loaders when using the Validator as an independent component.
+Read the :doc:`/validation` article to learn how to define the metadata itself and how to validate data and objects in Symfony applications.

 The StaticMethodLoader
 ----------------------